 There are three main components in a successful Cloudflare HTML cache setup:

-- A way to tell Cloudflare what to cache.
-For most setups this is done by enabling ‘
+1. A way to tell Cloudflare what to cache.
+For most setups, this is done by enabling ‘Cache everything’ in combination with ‘Bypass Cache on Cookie’ in a Page rule or Cache rule that matches every page on your site.

-’ in a Page rule or Cache rule that matches every page on your site. - A way to exclude pages that should never be cached.
-This is also done via Page Rules or Cache Rules in Cloudflare, by setting cache to ‘
+2. A way to exclude pages that should never be cached.
+This is also done via Page Rules or Cache Rules in Cloudflare, by setting the cache to ‘Bypass‘ or ‘Standard‘.

-The required Cloudflare Features for HTML full page caching
+The required Cloudflare Features for HTML full-page caching

 The following are the features you need to have to make HTML caching work with Cloudflare.
 By default, Cloudflare is not caching HTML.